Ahmad-Sai/RSABasic/README.md

 This program is a simple and clean implementation of the RSA encryption algorithim in Python.

-Requires an OS randomness source for SystemRandom().
+Dependencies:
+-  Random

 The function test() is the driver of the program.

-Call it with your message as an argument:
+To run the program call the function test() with your message as an argument:

 ![image](https://user-images.githubusercontent.com/85080576/149442203-651d14e3-cbe8-43ba-a490-906407c8413e.png)